littlebizzy/slickstack/docs/headless.md

 Avoid making a new uncached WordPress API request for every public page view.
 Excessive requests from a remote hosting provider may encounter SlickStack's normal Nginx or PHP rate limits.

+## Draft previews

+WordPress preview links normally open the WordPress-rendered site on the SlickStack domain rather than the remote frontend.

+A headless frontend must provide its own preview route and securely retrieve draft or revision content from WordPress using an authenticated request.

+SlickStack does not currently rewrite WordPress preview links, create preview tokens, or configure preview routes on the remote frontend.

+A future headless integration plugin could use a configured frontend URL to redirect WordPress preview links to the appropriate frontend preview route.

 ## Scope

 SlickStack manages the WordPress backend and LEMP stack.